Frequentist Consistency of Prior-Data Fitted Networks for Causal Inference: Experiments

 \textbf{Baselines.} In both settings (i) and (ii), we compare different Bayesian ATE estimators from three categories: (1)~\textbf{\emph{na\"ive plug-ins}} (namely, CausalPFN w/ different temperature $T$), (2)~\textbf{\emph{MP-plug-ins}} (= MP w/ the plug-in posterior), and (3)~\textbf{\MPOSPC} (= MP w/ the OSPC posterior).
 Note that TabPFN and CausalFM cannot be used as (1)~{na\"ive plug-ins} as they provide the total uncertainty and \textit{not} the uncertainty of $\mu_a$.
 Also, in the latter two categories (2)--(3), we consider different backbones for modeling $\mu_a$ and $\pi$ with different hyperparameters (\eg, TabPFN or a combination of CausalPFN and TabPFN).
 We refer to Appendix~\ref{app:background-pfns} for further details on the baselines.

 \textbf{Synthetic data results.} The results for ATE estimation in (i)~asymptotic setting are in Fig.~\ref{fig:ate-synth}.
 Therein, different variants of our \MPOSPC improve over plug-in estimators based on TabPFN and CausalPFN, and often achieve the best asymptotic alignment with the A-IPTW estimator for varying (a) dimensionality of covariates and (b) train data sizes.
 Notably, the slight drop in performance of \MPOSPC for large data sizes (e.g., $n_{\text{train}} > 1000$) is expected and can be attributed to a growing $R_2$ (see Fig.~\ref{fig:convergence-check} and Fig.~\ref{fig:detasiled-l2-check}).
-Furthermore, we report (ii)~finite-sample results in Appendix~\ref{app:experiments}.
+Furthermore, we report the sensitivity to different hyperparameters ($\rho$, $B$, $N$) and (ii)~finite-sample results in Appendix~\ref{app:experiments-ate}.

-\textbf{IHDP results.} The results for the IHDP dataset are in Appendix~\ref{app:experiments}, which support the same conclusions from above.
+\textbf{IHDP results.} The results for the IHDP dataset are in Appendix~\ref{app:experiments-ate}, which support similar conclusions from above.

 \textbf{ACIC 2016 results.} Table~\ref{tab:ate-acic-results} shows pooled results across 77 datasets for both (i) and (ii) (we excluded TabPFN-only MP model from the experiments due to a too-long runtime).
 Overall, our \MPOSPC consistently improves upon the corresponding plug-in baselines in terms of both asymptotic alignment and finite-sample calibration.
 Notably, while our \MPOSPC does not substantially alter the results for CausalPFN, it consistently improves over TabPFN-based plug-in estimators.
-This can be attributed to (1)~the distribution of confounding levels $\Delta$ in the ACIC 2016 datasets aligns well with the implicit PFN prior (cf. Fig.~\ref{fig:prior-bias}), in contrast to the synthetic setting; and (2) the fact that CausalPFN was trained with access to counterfactual data such that it oftentimes yields well-calibrated, already corrected posteriors for ${\mu}_a$ (we refer to Appendix~\ref{app:experiments} for a more detailed overview of the ACIC 2016 results).
+This can be attributed to (1)~the distribution of confounding levels $\Delta$ in the ACIC 2016 datasets aligns well with the implicit PFN prior (cf. Fig.~\ref{fig:prior-bias}), in contrast to the synthetic setting; and (2) the fact that CausalPFN was trained with access to counterfactual data such that it oftentimes yields well-calibrated, already corrected posteriors for ${\mu}_a$ (we refer to Appendix~\ref{app:experiments-ate} for a more detailed overview of the ACIC 2016 results).
 Taken together, the results of the ACIC 2016 datasets confirm our theory that the OSPC does not degrade well-calibrated estimators and provides the greatest gains when the underlying PFN is miscalibrated.

-\textbf{Real-world case study.} In Appendix~\ref{app:case-study}, we provide a real-world case study where we estimate the ATE of strict lockdown policies on the incidence rate during the COVID-19 pandemic.
-Therein, our \MPOSPC Bayesian ATE estimators achieve strong alignment with the corresponding A-IPTW estimators, which provides empirical support for the frequentist consistency of our proposed estimators.